onlyjackfrost/ab-testing/src/design.md

 2. **directly analysis in the database**
-For on-time data, we can directly analysis in the database(read only).
+For on-time data, we can directly analysis in the read-only database.
 Since we've done the database read/write separation, we can analysis the data in the database without affecting the performance. and with pre-aggregate data, the performance should be good enough.
+If the performance of the analysis task remains unsatisfactory, we can consider using an OLAP database for analysis.
+OLAP stores data in a columnar format, which reduces the amount of data fetched during the analysis of large datasets, resulting in better performance.
+This approach can also alleviate the pressure on CPU and memory resources.

 Pros:
 - no need to export data from database